Q. How many birds do you have at the Rescue?

 Q. How do I leave a donation when I’m there?

-A. There is a “Drop Box” and a jug located by the sign in book for cash and checks, or you may simply give it to any staff member.
-If you would like to donate by credit card, Ron has the machine inside the main building, along with receipts for tax purposes.
+A. There is a “Bird Cage” located by the sign in area for cash and checks, or you may simply give it to any staff member.
+If you would like to donate by credit card that can be handled in the welcome center.
 If you forget, you can always click the PayPal link on the website when you get home.

 Q. What are the rules for visiting the rescue?